mdsufz/OrtSuite/README.md

 2 - full path to the results from Orthofinder (Step 3) ("/path/to/output/folder/Results")
 3 - full path of the text file with the user-defined constraints (Ex: [user_input.csv](examples/OrtAn_Results/Results/test_user_input.csv))
 4 - full path of the OrtSuite installation firectory (e.g. "~/OrtSuite/")
+5 - full path of the list of reaction pairs (separated by tab) for a directed network (optional)(e.g. "~/OrtSuite/reaction_pairs.tsv")

 **Before running OrtAn you need to:**